-- A. The II&R Rules establish a regulatory mechanism for an IIP designed to "allow a utility to accelerate its investment in the construction, installation and rehabilitation of certain non-revenue producing utility plant and facilities that enhance safety, reliability, and/or resiliency."
+3 A. The II&R Rules establish a regulatory mechanism for an IIP designed to "allow a utility to 4 accelerate its investment in the construction, installation and rehabilitation of certain non-5 revenue producing utility plant and facilities that enhance safety, reliability, and/or 6 resiliency."
 N.J.A.C.
 14:3-2A.1(a).
-The Rules further state the purpose of an IIP is "to provide a rate recovery mechanism that encourages and supports necessary accelerated construction, installation and rehabilitation of certain utility plants and equipment....[S]uch investment would occur in a systematic and sustained way to advance construction, installation, and rehabilitation of utility infrastructure needed for continued system safety, reliability, and resiliency, and sustained economic growth in the State of New Jersey."
+The Rules further state the purpose of an IIP is "to 7 provide a rate recovery mechanism that encourages and supports necessary accelerated 8 construction, installation and rehabilitation of certain utility plants and equipment....[S]uch 9 investment would occur in a systematic and sustained way to advance construction, 10 installation, and rehabilitation of utility infrastructure needed for continued system safety, reliability, and resiliency, and sustained economic growth in the State of New Jersey."
+11 12 N.J.A.C.
+14:3-2A.l(b).

-N.J.A.C.
-14:3-2A.1(b). - 13 Q. Did the Board impose any requirements for a utility filing seeking to establish an IIP? - 14 A. Yes, the Board established several requirements in its II&R Rules applicable to a utility 15 filing seeking approval to implement an IIP.
-As indicated above, I will address the 16 requirements related to program eligibility, capital expenditures, selection criteria, cost 17 benefits analyses and reporting for the proposed investments.
-As also indicated above, Ms. 18 Pittavino will address cost recovery requirements. - 19 Q. Are the proposed projects and component projects in EnergizeNJ eligible under the 20 II&R Rules requirements? - 21 A. Yes.
+13 Q. Did the Board impose any requirements for a utility filing seeking to establish an IIP?

+A. Yes, the Board established several requirements in its II&R Rules applicable to a utility filing seeking approval to implement an IIP.
+As indicated above, I will address the requirements related to program eligibility, capital expenditures, selection criteria, cost benefits analyses and reporting for the proposed investments.
+As also indicated above, Ms.

+- 18 Pittavino will address cost recovery requirements. - 19

+Are the proposed projects and component projects in EnergizeNJ eligible under the the utility within its petition in support of an [IIP]; and 4.
+Approved by the Board for inclusion in an [IIP], in response to the utility's petition.

+- 20 II&R Rules requirements? - 21 A. Yes.
 As stated in the IIP regulations, specifically in N.J.A.C.
-14:3-2A.2(a): - 22 (a) Eligible projects within an [IIP] shall be: 1.
-Related to safety, reliability, 23 and/or resiliency; 2.
+14:3-2A.2(a): - (a) Eligible projects within an [IIP] shall be: 1.
+Related to safety, reliability, and/or resiliency; 2.
 Non-revenue producing; 3.
-Specifically identified by the utility within its petition on in support of an [IIP]; and 4.
-Approved by the Board for inclusion in an [IIP], in response to the utility's petition.
+Specifically identified by

+The